Likelihood Reconstruction for Radio Detectors of Neutrinos and Cosmic Rays: Applications

 Each simulated electric field is observed by a dual-polarized antenna.
 The antenna is a logarithmic periodic dipole antenna (LPDA) that measures with a sampling rate of \SI{500}{MHz} in the frequency band from \SI{30}{MHz} to \SI{80}{MHz} with two readout channels, one sensitive to north-south polarized electric fields and one sensitive to east-west polarizations.
 We employ a simple analytical approximation of the LPDA response available in NuRadioReco~\cite{Glaser:2019rxw}, which we use to simulate the response of the antenna to the electric field.

 Finally, we add noise to the traces and apply several filters to simulate hardware- and analysis-level filters, which remove environmental noise at low and high frequencies.
-The generated noise is Gaussian with an amplitude corresponding to a temperature of $T_\text{noise} =$ \SI{300}{K}, and the filter is a third-order Butterworth high-pass filter at \SI{30}{MHz} and an eighth-order Butterworth low-pass filter at \SI{80}{MHz}.
-Additionally, as very low SNR observers are overrepresented, we randomly skip some of them to make the distribution of datasets over SNR more uniform.
+The generated noise follows a smooth spectrum in the \SI{30}{MHz} to \SI{80}{MHz} range, implemented using a third-order Butterworth high-pass filter and an eighth-order Butterworth low-pass filter.
+This frequency band is chosen as it represents a typical range for air-shower radio arrays~\cite{Huege:2023pfb}.
+Additionally, as very low SNR observers are overrepresented, we randomly skip some of them to make the distribution of events over SNR more uniform.
 The SNR is calculated using the maximum absolute amplitude of the noiseless traces divided by the standard deviation of the noise.
-The resulting dataset contains 73,459 cosmic-ray electric-field waveforms with SNR values below 20, which we will reconstruct in the following sections.
+The resulting dataset contains 73,459 simulated cosmic-ray electric-field waveforms with SNR values below 20, which we will reconstruct in the following sections.
 We put our emphasis on low SNRs, as this is the region that is difficult to reconstruct.
 An example of the resulting traces as measured by the dual-polarized antenna is shown in Fig.~\ref{fig:efield_data}.

 For the purpose of this study, we assume the cosmic-ray arrival direction is known from external reconstruction (e.g., from triangulation using the signal times in several observers), and the signal arrival time is known to within \SI{30}{ns}, which we call the \textit{search window}.
 This is a reasonable assumption, as the arrival direction can often be well constrained by fitting a wavefront to the arrival times of the signal in antennas with high SNR.
 The wavefront can then be extrapolated to estimate the arrival time in antennas with lower SNR.